Kickapoo: Kickapoo Indian Reservation of Texas

-The Kickapoo Indian Reservation of Texas is located at 28°36′37″N 100°26′19″W on the Rio Grande on the U.S.-Mexico border in western Maverick County, just south of the city of Ciudad Acuña, as part of the community of Rosita South.
+The Kickapoo Indian Reservation of Texas is located at 28°36′37″N 100°26′19″W on the Rio Grande on the U.S.-Mexico border in western Maverick County, just south of the city of Eagle Pass Texas, as part of the community of Rosita South.
 It has a land area of 0.4799 km2 and a 2000 census population of 420 persons.
 The Texas Indian Commission officially recognized the tribe in 1977.

 Other Kickapoo in Maverick County, Texas, constitute the "South Texas Subgroup of the Kickapoo Tribe of Oklahoma".
 That tribe formerly owned 917.79 acre of non-reservation land in Maverick County, primarily to the north of Eagle Pass, but has sold most of it to a developer.
 It has an office in that city.

 Kickapoo Tribe of Oklahoma

 After being expelled from the Republic of Texas, many Kickapoo moved south to Mexico, but the population of two villages settled in Indian Territory.
 One village settled within the Chickasaw Nation and the other within the Muscogee Creek Nation.
 These Kickapoo were granted their own reservation in 1883 and became recognized as the Kickapoo Tribe of Oklahoma.

 The reservation was short-lived.
 In 1893 under the Dawes Act, their communal tribal lands were broken up and assigned to separate member households by allotments.
 The tribe's government was dismantled by the Curtis Act of 1898, which encouraged assimilation by Native Americans to the majority culture.
 Tribal members struggled under these conditions.

 In the 1930s the federal and state governments encouraged tribes to reorganize their governments.
 This one formed the Kickapoo Tribe of Oklahoma in 1936, under the Oklahoma Indian Welfare Act.

 Today the Kickapoo Tribe of Oklahoma is headquartered in McLoud, Oklahoma.
 Their tribal jurisdictional area is in Oklahoma, Pottawatomie, and Lincoln counties.
 They have 2,719 enrolled tribal members.